iamgp/OpenDiscovery/ubuntu.md

 ~/.local/bin/pip2.7 install --user numpy ~/.local/bin/pip2.7 install --user matplotlib
 ```

+*Note, we could just run the OpenDiscovery installation, as pip will download dependencies, although it is sometimes easier to install things step-wise as above.*

 Important: if you want to use plot() using matplotlib on on the server, you _must_ run the following commands after you've installed matplotlib:
 ```bash